 On average, emails with personalized subject lines have a 30% greater open rate than emails with a generic subject line.

-For more information on using dynamic content with emails and subject lines refer to the following help articles:
+Refer to the following help articles for more information on using dynamic content with emails and subject lines:

 Utilizing Unique Imagery